hedygithub/MachineLearning/index.md

  6. Non-Collinearity (Xs is full column rank in Linear Algerba):
     - Multicolinearity occurs when the independent variables are correlated with each other.
     - **Why** : Multicolinearity means Xs has no full column rank, and by rank-nullity theorem, ker(Xs) has non-zero values, we have no unique soulution.
-    - This can be check by heap map of correlation.
+    - This can be check by heat map of correlation.

  ### Solutions: Mean Squared Error (MSE)
  1. Simple Linear Model: